GraeA85/Graevehart/README.md

 ### **Colour Scheme**

-Due to the colourful nature of the artwork itself, a minimalist design and colour palette were used, so that it would not clash with any of the artwork displayed.
+As the artwork is the primary product of the website, I have chose to keep the product pages as clean as possible, therefore a minimalist design and colour palette were used.
+The main index.html has a striking design to draw interest to the webpage.

 <br/>